Adobe-Marketing-Cloud-Activation/ImagineLab2019/README.md

 ## Lab Objectives
 By the end of this lab attendees should:
- 1. Have an introductory understanding of the Adobe Experinece Platform
+ 1. Have an introductory understanding of the Adobe Experience Platform
- 2. Be able to setup and configure one of the first integrations between Magento and Adobe Expereince Products
+ 2. Be able to setup and configure one of the first integrations between Magento and Adobe Experience Products
- 3. Understand some of the basic principles of Tag Management (regradless of tool chose) and how to leverage them on Magento 2
+ 3. Understand some of the basic principles of Tag Management (regardless of tool choice) and how to leverage them on Magento 2
  4. Have a basic understanding of developing Extensions and Applications on Adobe's Platform using Adobe Launch and how to proceed forward